Investigation launched after death of Navy Seal candidate prompts overhaul of how ‘Hell Week’ training course is monitored - KESQ

 It found that the medical support for the Basic Underwater Demolition/Sea Air and Land course was “poorly organized, poorly integrated, and poorly led,” wrote Rear Adm.
 Peter Garvin, the commander of Naval Education and Training Command.
 The lack of proper medical care “put candidates at significant risk.”

+Garvin also said that additional accountability measures are necessary in the wake of the failures that contributed to Mullen’s death.
+According to a Navy official, Garvin recommended considering accountability actions against approximately 10 people.
+A Navy regional legal service office is reviewing the investigation and will make recommendations about accountability, the official said, after which the command will decide what actions to take.

-The course is designed to push SEAL candidates to the limit and beyond, creating an environment where only the most qualified and capable will finish, but Garvin said there must still be “effective risk management” to prevent injuries and illness during the high-risk training.
+The training and selection course is designed to push SEAL candidates to the limit and beyond, creating an environment where only the most qualified and capable will finish, but Garvin said there must still be “effective risk management” to prevent injuries and illness during the high-risk training.

 In February 2022, Navy SEAL candidate Kyle Mullen had just completed Hell Week and underwent a final medical check before he went to rest at his barracks.
 The investigation found Mullen had suffered respiratory issues during the arduous training, but information about the symptoms was not passed on to the Navy’s medical clinic, leading them to conclude he was not at risk.